Flag icons for languages: Gallery

 Sign in Tenerife, Spain uses for the Spanish text, for the English text and for the German text.

-Sign in San Francisco, Córdoba, Argentina; unusually, the Spanish language is indicated by an Argentine flag, while below it is Italian and Piedmontese text with the flags of Italy and Flag of Piedmont.
+Sign in San Francisco, Córdoba, Argentina; unusually, the Spanish language is indicated by an Argentine flag, while below it is Italian and Piedmontese text with the flags of Italy and Piedmont.

 Sign in Guernsey using the Flag of Guernsey to symbolise Guernésiais.